francabrera/ibmqx-user-guides/README.rst

 develop an intuition for a completely different (and often surprising) set of laws.

-The users guides
+The guides
 ----------------

-The user guide is divided in two.
+The guide is divided in two.

-`Beginner's Guide <rst/beginners-guide/>`__: You can find a simple aproach about Quantum Computing and how use the IBM Q Experice tools, like Quantum Composer, or the QISKit example.
+`Beginner's Guide <rst/beginners-guide/>`__: You can find a simple aproach about Quantum Computing and how use the IBM Q Experice tools, like Quantum Composer.

 `User's Guide <rst/full-user-guide/>`__: This section contain the more full coverage from Quantum Computing and in particular several examples and algorithm.